gunnnnii/smlygift/README.md

 ### smlygift

 This program allows twitter users to tip each other using the SmileyCoin cryptocurrency protocol.
-The bot responds automatically to mentions and direct messages depositing to your account address is the only thing that happens outside of Twitter.
+The bot responds automatically to mentions and direct messages so depositing to your account address is the only thing that happens outside of Twitter.

 #### tipping